Cone beam computed tomography: Clinical applications

+Industrial applications

+Cone beam CT is used for material analysis, metrology, and nondestructive testing in the manufacturing sector.
+Cone beam CT is also inspect and detect defects of tiny sizes, such as internal pitting corrosion or cracks of an object in quality control.

 Reconstruction

 Cone beam reconstruction algorithms are similar to typical tomographic reconstruction algorithms, and methods such as filtered backprojection or iterative reconstruction may be used.
 However, since the reconstruction is three-dimensional, modifications such as the FDK algorithm may be needed.

 Risks

 Oral and maxillofacial radiology

-Total radiation doses from 3D dental CBCT exams are 96% lower than conventional CT exams, but deliver more radiation than standard dental 2D x-ray (OPG).
+Total radiation doses from 3D dental CBCT exams are 96% lower than conventional CT exams, but deliver 5-16x more radiation than standard dental 2D x-ray (OPG).
 The time of exposure in CBCT is also comparatively less when compared to conventional CT.

 CBCT use is only lightly regulated in the US.
 The recommended standard of care is to use the smallest possible field of view (FOV), the smallest voxel size, the lowest mA setting and the shortest exposure time in conjunction with a pulsed exposure mode of acquisition.
 International organisations such as the World Health Organization and ICRP, as well as many local bodies and legislation, encourage the idea of justification for all medical exposures, where risks and benefits must be weighed up before a procedure goes ahead.